tsedio/tsed/docs/tutorials/terminus.md

 ---
 meta:

 - name: description
   content: Use Terminus with Express, TypeScript and Ts.ED.
-Adds graceful shutdown and Kubernetes readiness / liveness checks for any HTTP applications.
+Adds graceful shutdown and Kubernetes readiness / liveliness checks for any HTTP applications.
 - name: keywords
   content: ts.ed express typescript terminus node.js javascript decorators

 ---

 # Terminus

-Terminus is a package to adds graceful shutdown and Kubernetes readiness / liveness checks for any HTTP applications.
-This tutorial will show you how to install and use Terminus with Ts.ED.
+Terminus is a package to adds graceful shutdown and Kubernetes readiness / liveliness checks for any HTTP applications.
+This tutorial
+will show you how to install and use Terminus with Ts.ED.

 ## Installation